harshk-codes/html-an-css-projects/README.md

 # html-an-css-projects
-all projects using html and css
+all practice projects using html and css